CakeML/cakeml/semantics/proofs/README.md

 the invariants that are used for type soundness.

 [typeSoundScript.sml](typeSoundScript.sml):
-Any verified compiler will prove the above theorem one way or another.
 Proof of type soundness: a type-correct program does not crash.

 [typeSysPropsScript.sml](typeSysPropsScript.sml):
 Theorems about the type system.